 Co-teaching provides students with learning difficulties, access to the general education curriculum by providing them with more opportunities for peer interactions and hands-on learning, thereby making the classroom more inclusive and sensitive to their needs.
-It allows teachers to create a positive classroom environment, teach social skills and promote friendship between the children with special needs and their classmates.
+It allows teachers to create a positive classroom environment, teach social skills, and promote friendship between children with special needs and their classmates.
 It fosters an environment of mutual respect and friendship.

 Through co-teaching students with learning difficulties receive specialized instruction.
 They will have the opportunity to be taught in an intense manner.
 Being in a classroom and learning helps the child with special needs to improve social skills as well.
-Interacting with peers, and teachers add to self-confidence.
+Interacting with peers, and teachers adds to self-confidence.

 Co-taught lessons help all students learn from each other, regardless of ability.
 Students with difficulties can serve as role models, leading their classmates in study groups, team projects, and cooperative learning activities.
 They may serve as a source of motivation to their peers.
 The co-teaching model provides a setting that promotes maturity and an understanding of each other.
 It helps to build trust with the educators and peers and instills a sense of confidence in the child.

 To sum it up, although teachers, parents, and schools do their best to ensure that all students participate in the same learning environment, it is difficult to provide a resource custom fitting every student’s needs.
 Co-teaching models provide a lesser teacher-to-student ratio, allowing teachers to provide specialized instruction to meet the unique needs of each child.

 Many parents face one issue when enrolling their child in school the lack of accommodation for their child’s special needs.
 In addition, the diversity within the student population is changing so rapidly that most schools struggle to develop curricula to accommodate learning differences adequately.
 This is where co-teaching can play an important role; in providing an inclusive environment for all.